mokshaproject/moksha/docs/main/Topics.rst

 queue.
 These messaging backends can be swapped out and configured without having to alter the applications that care about those `topics`.

-For details on how to interact with topics, see the documentation on :doc:`Consumers`, :doc:`DataStreams`, and :doc:`MokshaHub`.
+For details on how to interact with topics, see the documentation on :doc:`Consumers`, :doc:`Producers`, and :doc:`MokshaHub`.